SWAT-engineering/dan-design/c-struct-style/c-struct-based.md

 u16 twoSignedBytes
 ```

-They represent two bytes.
+They represent a 16-bit word (or a 2-byte word).
 The `u` and `s` types can be generalized to any multiple of 8, e.g. `u256` `s64`.
 An alternative way of defining sequential data is using lists:

 ```
 u8[] twoBytes[2]